vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 As demonstrated, CSS handles can be used to overwrite the default styles of a storefront, allowing for independent customization of specific blocks within a store theme.
 Note that the change above was applied universally to all `menu-item` blocks.

-To independently customize a single `menu-item` block, you should use the  `blockClass` prop.

 ### Customizing a single block